peter-durrant/SignalR/readme.md

 }
 ```

+By providing application context to the hub, the hub can access application-wide state in order to determine the correct behaviour (if required).

 ### Authentication

 Authentication is handled server-side.
 When establishing a connection, it is beneficial to complete authentication/handshake activities when establishing the connection.
 This enables the client connection to be closed during negotiation if it does not authenticate successfully.
 Without this step, the server will be required to send additional messaging to the client to instruct the client to close the connection.
 Currently, the SignalR library does not provide functionality for servers to disconnect clients.

+If the server needs to disconnect the client and provide a readon, then an implementator can move authentication to a dedicated message and await a response from the server confirming successful negotiation.

 #### Authentication Attribute